Faster Verified Explanations for Neural Networks: Experimental Evaluation

 \textbf{Verifier-Optimal Robust Explanations.}

-\looseness=-1 As visible from Tables~\ref{table:time-cnn3}~and~\ref{table:time-cnn7}, \textsc{FaVeX} is also beneficial when computing \texttt{OVAL}-optimal robust explanations on larger networks, with speed-ups up to $67\%$ and $79\%$ on MNIST for \texttt{CNN-3} and for \texttt{CNN-7}, respectively.
-Remarkably, the use of \textsc{FaVeX} also results in a larger number of counterfactuals being found, pointing to its superior efficacy in terms of counterfactual search.
+As visible from Tables~\ref{table:time-cnn3}-\ref{table:time-cnn7} and Figure~\ref{fig:cnn3-cnn7}, \textsc{FaVeX} is also beneficial when computing \texttt{OVAL}-optimal robust explanations on larger networks, with speed-ups up to $67\%$ and $79\%$ on MNIST for \texttt{CNN-3} and for \texttt{CNN-7}, respectively.
+Remarkably, on MNIST, the use of \textsc{FaVeX} also results in a larger number of counterfactuals being found, pointing to its superior efficacy in terms of counterfactual search: as visible by comparing \textsc{BinS + Incr + RSA} with \textsc{BinS + Incr}, this is due to the efficacy of the reduced-space attack.
 Interestingly, \textsc{Sequential} is almost always preferable to \textsc{Binary Search} on these networks: this is due to the relatively large size of the explanations.
 In fact, for larger explanations, \textsc{Binary Search} will go relatively deep in most branches of its recursion tree, hence resulting in a larger number of calls to the verifier.
+This is reflected in the relative benefit of the fallback to sequential processing (visible by comparing \textsc{FaVeX} with \textsc{BinS + Incr + RSA}), which is the only \textsc{FaVeX} component yielding consistent speed-ups on all considered \texttt{CNN-3} and \texttt{CNN-7} benchmarks.
+Incremental branch-and-bound does not appear to be beneficial on these larger networks: we ascribe this to the significantly larger activation space, which makes it unlikely for a branching decision to be effective across queries to the verifier.
 Finally, it is worth pointing out that the time to compute the explanations sharply increases with the size of the network.
 Focusing on MNIST, this takes \textsc{FaVeX} $21.21$ seconds on average for \texttt{FC-10x2}, $48.16$ on \texttt{FC-50x2}, $612.75$ seconds on \texttt{CNN-3}, and $4446.53$ seconds on \texttt{CNN-3}.